Majjhima Nikāya

-Structure and contents

-List of Majjhima Nikaya suttas
+Overview

 Bhikkhu Bodhi in the introduction to his translation describes the collection as follows:If the Majjhima Nikāya were to be characterised by a single phrase to distinguish it from among the other books of the Pali Canon, this might be done by describing it as the collection that combines the richest variety of contextual settings with the deepest and most comprehensive assortment of teachings.The 152 discourses come in three parts each with five divisions.
 All divisions save the penultimate contain 10 discourses.